Day 5 - July 4, 2022

 Learn More: Image

 project.
-You can install them by running: npm install --save @expo/vector-icons
+You can install them by running: npm install --save @expo/vector-icons.
+Once

 installed, include code similar to the following.